mitre/vulcan/README.md

 >> Please refer to your hosting platform's documentation or support services for specific instructions on how to set up scheduled tasks or cron jobs.

+## Releasing Vulcan

+For detailed information about creating a release, please refer to the [release documentation](https://github.com/mitre/vulcan/wiki/Release_vulcan).

 ### NOTICE